 How to submit your work using Submittable.com

-- Poetry: Send a maximum of 3 poems.
+- Poetry: Send a maximum of three (3)poems.
+Enter each poem separately.
 No restrictions on form or content, but our focus is on content that melds with form — whether traditional or experimental.
 11-12 pt standard font.
 Revisions may be made UPON acceptance.
 One batch of submissions per reading period.
-NEW OF NOTE: We now publish in book format, 6×9 inches, with interior pages 4×7, so we can’t publish poems with very long lines.
-You can submit but we might have to reject poems on this basis.
+NEW OF NOTE: We now publish in book format, 6×9 inches, with interior pages 4×7, so we can’t publish poems with extra long lines.
+You can submit but we might have to reject poems on this basis (or ask you to edit it).
+Revisions may be made UPON acceptance.

 - Fiction: Submit up to 4,000 words, one story/fiction, or 3 flash fictions / lyric prose.
 Double-spaced, 11-12 point standard font.
 Experimental work is always of interest.
 Surprise us!
 We accept short stories or novel excerpts that can stand alone.
 Revisions may be made UPON acceptance.
 One submission per reading period.